Luteostriata abundans

 Luteostriata abundans is a species of Brazilian land planarian in the subfamily Geoplaninae.
 It is a common species in human-disturbed areas in Brazil's southernmost state, Rio Grande do Sul.

 Description

 Luteostriata abundans is a small to medium-sized land planarian with an elongate body and parallel margins.
 The largest specimens have a length of about 60 millimeters or more.
 The dorsum has a yellow tinge, varying from cream to dark yellow or light brown and is marked by seven longitudinal dark brown to black stripes.
 The ventral side is cream.
+The presence of seven stripes distinguishes it from other members of Luteostriata.

 The numerous eyes are very small and hardly visible to the naked eye.
 They are distributed marginally on the first millimeters of the body and posteriorly become dorsal, covering the two most external stripes on each side.
 The eyes that cover the stripes are surrounded by halos, zones without pigmentation, which may be perceived as small clear dots.

+Its prostatic vesicle is elongated and non-bifurcated.